susanwands/victor-hugo/site/content/about.md

 I founded it so I kinda love it : )

-If you are in the area, come check it out!
+If you're in the area, come check it out!

 Have questions or suggestions?
 Feel free to [ask me on Twitter](https://twitter.com/_LadyCoder).

-Keep on coding!
+## Keep on coding!

-Susan ... @LadyCoder
+## Susan ... @LadyCoder